luminide/docs/docs/source/docs/early-ranking.md

 Early ranking is still in the experimental phase.
 In many cases it has achieved the same results using 5 to 10 times fewer epochs, but in some cases the accuracy or speedup falls short of this goal.
 We encourage you to try it out and let us know how well it works for you.
 One thing you can do is the following:

-1. Train your neural net (i.e. full training).
+1. Train your model (i.e. full training).
 2. Perform hyperparameter tuning using Early Ranking (i.e. fast sweep).
-3. Take the best result from your hyperparameter sweep and train your model again (i.e. full training).
-You can use the results from a sweep for your next training run by this by logging into the IDE server and running something like this: `ubuntu@ide-server:~/plant-pathology$ cp output/exp47/config-tuned.yaml code/config.yaml`
+3. Train your model again (i.e. full training) using the best result from your hyperparameter sweep.
+You can do this by copying the contents of <kbd>config-tuned.yaml</kbd> (accessed with Menu: `Experiment Tracking > Output`)  into <kbd>config.yaml</kbd>.
+Or by logging into the IDE server and running something like this: <kbd>ubuntu@ide-server:~/plant-pathology$ cp output/exp47/config-tuned.yaml code/config.yaml</kbd>

 Ideally this will produce a higher accuracy model in a fraction of the time.
-Optionally, repeat steps 2 and 3 a few times with different values of epochs in the `fast.sh` script, and create an accuracy/speedup curve.
+Optionally, repeat steps 2 and 3 a few times with different values of epochs in the <kbd>fast.sh</kbd> script, and create an accuracy/speedup curve.
 Sharing your results will help us characterize and improve our Early Ranking technology (send email to `support@luminide.com`).

 ## Fast Training

 Early Ranking can be used by data scientists to do rapid prototyping.
-Simply check the <kbd>Fast Training</kbd> box when executing a single training run.
+Simply check the `Fast Training` box when executing a single training run.

 ```{image} ../images/feb-fast-training.png
 :width: 550